-But, if you think about it differently, that higher sales price ends up being a really big deal over time.
+If you think about it, that extra 2.5-3% ends up being a really big deal over time.

 Let’s walk through it.